eslager/Leaflet-Intro/README.md

 	margin: auto;
 }
 ```
 Now, our map and the explanatory text will not exceed a width of 900px, no matter how wide the browser screen is. ```margin: auto;``` also centers the content by automatically adding margins of equal width on either side of the main body content.
 We could do a whole lot more with CSS to make our page appear more polished and professional, but this is enough for now.
+Looking good!

+<iframe src="https://ejslgr.github.io/Leaflet-Intro/code-samples/earthquakes-ex4.html" style="width:100%; height:500px;"></iframe>

 Finally, let's add a legend.
 Somewhat counter-intuitively, adding a legend is not particularly easy with Leaflet.
 Let's hope that some future version release changes that.
 In the meantime, adding a legend to our map will take four final steps: linking to one more library, creating the legend content in HTML, styling the legend with CSS, and adding the legend with JavaScript.
 First, in the ```<head>``` add this line of code below your link the JQuery library and above the ```<style>``` section:
 ```html